muhammad-zakir/payon-stories-unofficial-calculator/readme.md

 - Hunter
     - ~~Blast mine new formula~~
-    - ~~Land mine new formula (can't seem to find this calculation at a first glance)
+    - ~~Land mine new formula~~
-    - Freezing trap new formula
+    - Freezing trap new formula (can't seem to find this calculation at a first glance)
     - ~~Claymore trap new formula~~
     - !
-These traps damage can be increased by some cards, investigate how to implement this correctly
+These trap's damage can be increased by some cards, investigate how to implement this correctly

 - Bard/Dancer
     - Musical lesson increase attack by 5 and add 1% aspd per lvl